-Welcome to the Spotty Dog May Exercise Challenge, this daily challenge for May features the Spotty Dog Exercise, in my opinon; an underutilised exercise, a full body movement that recruits multiple muscle groups, and it gets the heart going & burns calories.
+Welcome to the 28 Day Spotty Dog Exercise Challenge, this daily challenge features the Spotty Dog Exercise, in my opinion; an underutilised exercise, a full body movement that recruits multiple muscle groups, and it gets the heart going & burns calories.
 It’s simple yet effective and is much harder than it looks.
 You won’t see many challenges for Spotty Dogs because they aren’t seen to be ‘tough’ enough, however.
 We can assure you these little switch jumps are a full body metabolic exercise.

 This challenge is progressive, and the daily target will challenge you throughout the month, but most importantly it will keep you moving and get you into the habit of exercising regularly.
 You can do this challenge in your PJ’s.
 However, you might want to put a sports bra on!
 Follow the daily target level this May and stay active and kick-start losing those last few pounds before summer.

 About the Challenge

 The Spotty Dog challenge has been set out as a periodized pyramid with reps going up, falling and returning higher than the previous high.
 This programming helps us build endurance within our training, and it’s an excellent way to demonstrate prioritisation programming.
 The chart below clearing shows the periodized pyramids of the challenge as it progresses through the month.